-This course focuses on basic finance.
-Major emphasis is placed on financial statements and ratio analysis; working capital management; capital budgeting; stocks and bonds evaluation; and financial planning and forecasting.
+This course will focus on basic finance.
+Major emphasis is placed on financial statements and ratio analysis, working capital management, capital budgeting. stocks and bonds evaluation, and financial planning and forecasting.
+(3 credits)

 - ACC 101: Financial Accounting

 Student Learning Outcomes (SLOs)